Woman Who Solopreneur judges announced

-I was interviewed last month by the panel of judges and I await to hear the outcome at an awards lunch on Friday 7th June at Coombe Abbey, Coventry.
+I was interviewed last month by the panel of judges and I wait to hear the outcome at an awards lunch on Friday 7th June at Coombe Abbey, Coventry.

 Woman Who were inundated with entries for the Solopreneur category, a category often overlooked by awards as it is a company run singlehandedly by one person with an extended team of freelancers and suppliers providing support.